JoelRaymond/automated-exercise-generation/Templates.md

   - String length 13-15 RECOMMENDED (chosen to vary difficulty)
   - Random 3 character alphabet chosen from {A, C, G, U, T}
   - Generation of order (to be tested): fully random (to be tested) OR (at least one border of size ~0.3*n (4 in recommended case) and build rest of the string around it)
-  - Optional input of largest border
+  - Optional input of largest border (varying difficulty)
   - Two types of borders (overlapping and non-overlapping)
   - Generation algorithm:

-  1.
+  1. Take string length and largest border size as input, along with choice of overlapping or non-overlapping longest border.
+  2. Choose three random characters from {A, C, G, U, T} to
+  3. Generate longest border: Non-overlapping: border-length string inserted at random locations, less than the size of the string; Overlapping: overlap last and first letter in border-length string
+  4. Fill in random letters from the alphabet until string is required length.
+  5. Repeat 2-4 for each exercise.